Information about a company can range from detailed corporate profiles to late breaking news.

 Reports that are created by analysts from investment companies containing expert industry & company information.

 Source of financial and economic data, news, and information.
 Provides access to analyst reports and select SDC data from the M&A section.
 Users must register for a personal account, which will be reset each semester.
 It is available to authorized users from Vanderbilt University for non-commercial, academic research.
-Download limit for analyst reports and pdf documents of 150 pages per day, reset daily at midnight local time.
+View, download, and printing limit for analyst reports and pdf documents of 150 pages per day, reset daily at midnight local time.
 Download limits for SDC data of 199 rows of excel data per day.
 Download limits for other types of data may apply.

 These databases will allow you to download data, such as financial performance, for analysis and manipulation.
 Some aggregate financial and others provide industry metrics.